Taking your dog to the beach can be lots of fun, if you're prepared.

 You can find some information on Montrose Dog Beach at MonDog.

 recently enacted a new law which requires all dogs at "Dog Friendly

-Areas" including dog beaches to have a special permit.
+Areas" including Montrose Dog Beach to have a special permit.
 The

 officially a beach, so there are no rules about whether dogs are